liv-ac-uk/comp122/labs/hello/README.md

 ## Getting User Input

-Suffice it to say, our program is boring because it only ever prints `hello, world!`.
+Suffice it to say, our program is boring because it only ever prints `Hello world!`.
 Let's personalize it a bit.

 Modify this program in such a way that it first prompts the user for their name and then prints "Hello so-and-so !", where `so-and-so` is their actual name.